raghadala/Sustainable-Fridge/README.md

 ## Sustainable Fridge 🍽
-The Sustainable Fridge application represents a endeavor to revolutionize food management practices and promote sustainability.
-Developed using Python, Tkinter, and database management techniques, this innovative solution offers a user-friendly interface designed to minimize food waste.
-The application facilitates real-time food tracking, expiration alerts, and interactive representations of fridge contents.
-By empowering users to make informed decisions about their food consumption and storage habits, the Sustainable Fridge application serves as a catalyst for positive environmental change and fosters healthier, more sustainable lifestyles.
+The Sustainable Fridge app aims to reduce food waste and promote sustainability.
+Built with Python and Tkinter, it offers an easy-to-use interface for tracking food and minimizing waste.
+Users can monitor expiration dates and view fridge contents interactively.
+By helping users make smarter decisions about food storage and consumption, the app encourages healthier and more sustainable lifestyles, contributing to positive environmental change.

+## Prerequisites
+* Python 3.x
+* Tkinter
+* PIL

+## Running the Program
+* Run Python Program
+* Click "Open Fridge" button.
+* To add an item, type item name and days till expiration seperated by a comma in input box and click "Add Item" button.
+* To delete an item, click on the item name and click the "Delete Item" button.
+* To clear fridge, click the "Clear Fridge" button and similarly with the "Close Fridge" button.